 The event logs record all system events.
-Each event has a numeric code that identifies the type of event that occurred, and has one of the following severities:
+Each event has a numeric code that identifies the type of event that occurred, and identifies the severity:

-- · Critical.
-A failure occurred that may cause a controller to shut down.
-Correct the problem immediately. - Error.
-A failure occurred that may affect data integrity or system stability.
-Correct the problem as soon as possible. - · Warning.
-A problem occurred that may affect system stability, but not data integrity.
-Evaluate the problem and correct it if necessary. - Informational.
-A configuration or state change occurred, or a problem occurred that the system corrected.
+- Critical-A failure occurred that may cause a controller to shut down.
+Correct the problem immediately. - Error-A failure occurred that may affect data integrity or system stability.
+Correct the problem as soon as possible. - Warning-A problem occurred that may affect system stability, but not data integrity.
+Evaluate the problem and correct it if necessary. - Informational-A configuration or state change has occurred, or a problem occurred that the system corrected.
 No immediate action is required.

 The event logs record all system events.
-It is very important to review the logs, not only to identify the fault, but also to search for events that might have caused the fault to occur.
-For example, a host could lose connectivity to a disk group if a user changes channel settings without taking the storage resources assigned to it into consideration.
+Review the logs to identify faults and the cause of the failure.
+For example, a host could lose connectivity to a disk group if a user changes the channel settings without considering the storage resources that are assigned.
 In addition, the type of fault can help you isolate the problem to either hardware or software.